lnkhamalah/medical-transportation-system-design/05-System-Architecture/04-network-topology.md

 - Resides in a private subnet
 - Has no public endpoint
 - Is not accessible from the internet
-- Accepts connections only from the Lambda security group
+- Accepts connections only from the RDS Proxy security group

 This enforces a strict one-way trust boundary:

-Client → API → Lambda → Database
+Client → API → Lambda → RDS Proxy → Database

 Direct Client → Database communication is impossible by design.